pousse-cafe/pousse-cafe-sample-app/README_DEV.md

 Deployment is manual (because of package signing).

-``mvn deploy -Ppousse-cafe-release`` where ``pousse-cafe-release`` profile enables the generation of source and javadoc packages as well as the signing of all artifacts.
+``./scripts/archetype_mvn.sh deploy -Ppousse-cafe-release`` where ``pousse-cafe-release`` profile enables the generation of source and javadoc packages as well as the signing of all artifacts.
 Note that ``settings.xml`` file needs to contain related profile section to configure GPG.
 For instance:

     <profile>